 What questions should I be asking?

-If you are considering a 529 plan, the SEC has put together a great list of questions to consider.
+If you are contemplating a 529 plan, the SEC has put together a great list of questions to consider.
 Among the most important:

 - Is the plan available directly from the state or plan sponsor?